 - However, Giuseppi mentions nutria burgers, and that he doesn't want to walk back to Miniopolis to get one.
-So, the existence of Miniopolis and the nutrias is acknowledged, as is the fact that Giuseppi has been in Miniopolis.
-However, nothing that happened to Giuseppi in Miniopolis is ever mentioned, which is strange because it had a big impact on his character!
+So, the existences of Miniopolis and the nutrias are acknowledged, as is the fact that Giuseppi has been in Miniopolis.
+However, nothing that happened to Giuseppi in Miniopolis is ever mentioned, which is strange because those events must have had a big impact on his character!

-- Misty Waters seems to have come straight out of SimValley, because she's talking about not wanting to be a lifeguard anymore, which is why she moved to the desert.
-And nevermind her whole role in The Urbz, where she had a gym and was a fitness guru, and was already done with lifeguarding.
+- Misty Waters seems to have traveled directly from SimValley to Strangetown, because she says she moved to the desert because she didn't want to be a lifeguard anymore.
+This ignores her entire role in The Urbz, where she had a gym and was a fitness guru, and was already done with lifeguarding.

 In this game, Giuseppi has a minor role.
 He does odd jobs, including "keeping an eye on" Ara Fusilli for her father, mafia lord Frankie Fusilli.
 We find it a bit odd that he would choose to do that.
 He also scoops horse manure for Tristan Legend, in a sycophantic sort of way.
 We also find it a bit odd that he would choose to do that.
 He is easily distracted by paddle balls, and he seems to leave town partway through the plot. :(

 The Sims 2 DS